ton-community/ton-docs/docs/v3/guidelines/smart-contracts/fee-calculation.md

 ### Calculation Flow

 Each contract has its balance.
-You can calculate how many TONs your contract requires to remain valid for a specified `seconds` time using the function:
+You can calculate how many TONs your contract needs to remain valid for a given number of seconds using the following function:

 ```func
 int get_storage_fee(int workchain, int seconds, int bits, int cells) asm(cells bits seconds workchain) "GETSTORAGEFEE";